bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Core data schemas/Schemas/IfcProductExtension/Entities/IfcSpace/Documentation.md

 A space represents an area or volume bounded actually or theoretically.
-Spaces are areas or volumes that provide for certain functions within a facility.
+Spaces are areas or volumes that provide for certain functions within a building.

-A space is associated to a building storey, facility part or a facility (or in case of exterior spaces to a site).
+A space is associated to a building storey (or in case of exterior spaces to a site).
 A space may span over several connected spaces.
-Therefore a space group provides for a collection of spaces included in a storey or facility part.
+Therefore a space group provides for a collection of spaces included in a storey.
 A space can also be decomposed in parts, where each part defines a partial space.
 This is defined by the _CompositionType_ attribute of the supertype _IfcSpatialStructureElement_ which is interpreted as follow:

 * COMPLEX = space group
 * ELEMENT = space